Back to Blog

 The Future of Secure Communications

 As cyber threats evolve, the telecommunications landscape becomes increasingly challenging.
-Traditional security measures at the network level—such as relying solely on the inherent protections of cellular protocols—are no longer sufficient.
-The rise of low‑cost, easily deployed devices like dirtboxes demonstrates that adversaries, from small criminal outfits to sophisticated state‑sponsored groups, will exploit any vulnerability in our communication infrastructure.
+Traditional security measures at the network level are no longer sufficient.
+The rise of low‑cost, easily deployed devices like dirtboxes demonstrates that adversaries will exploit any vulnerability in our communication infrastructure.

 Why Encryption Matters More Than Ever